Encarnación Duchi: Life

 She joined the Pachakutik Plurinational Unity Movement – New Country, but she never imagined that she would have a role in politics.
-In her home she had been sent to fetch water from the river and light to read and study came from candles, but in 2017 she was elected to the Ecuador's National Assembly from 2017 and served until 2021.
+In her home she had been sent to fetch water from the river and light to read and study came from candles, but in 2017 she was elected to the Ecuador's National Assembly.
+She became the chair of the Occasional Legislative Commission to address issues and regulations relating to children.